-6. RESTRUCTURING
+7. RESTRUCTURING

-On March 26 1999, as a result of continued weak demand for its disk equipment, the Company's management implemented a reduction in force of 17 employees out of the Company's staff of contract and regular personnel.
-The reductions took place at the Company's facilities in Santa Clara, CA. In the first quarter of 1999, the Company incurred a restructuring charge of \$115,000 related to severance costs for the affected employees.
+On September 24, 1999, as a result of continued weak demand for its disk equipment, the Company's management adopted a plan to reduce expenses.
+The expense reduction plan includes closing one of the buildings at its Santa Clara facility and a reduction in force of 7 employees out of the Company's staff of contract and regular personnel.
+The reductions took place at the Company's facilities in Santa Clara, CA.